spawnmarvel/azure-functions/README.md

 * Deployment disable, git will be enabled later, now we just push with ps1
 * Identity, set the function app identity to be system assigned
 * On the storage account IAM, add role assignment function app identity to Storage Queue Data Contributor (Allows for read, write, and delete access to Azure Storage queues and queue messages)
+* TODO send same data to a table also or more data to the table

 Note!
 Use correct security with auth-level, this is just an example.